 2. eloquent language or discourse: a flow of eloquence.

 1. having or exercising the power of fluent, forceful, and appropriate speech: an eloquent orator.

 2. characterized by forceful and appropriate expression: an eloquent speech.

 3. movingly expressive.

 Sources: Answers.com, Dictionary.com

 Did you know?
-There are relatively few elocution teachers in the U.S. and Cheryl Moore Brinkley is a renowned expert in this essential aspect of performance.
+There are relatively few elocution teachers in the U.S. and Cheryl Moore Brinkley is an expert in this essential aspect of performance.